Munin

 TL;DR

-1. cms_request_asset_upload — server creates an uploaded: false row, returns uploadUrl + uploadExpiresAt.
+1. cms_request_asset_upload — server creates an uploaded: false row, returns uploadUrl, uploadMethod, uploadFields, uploadExpiresAt.

 4. Embed by writing the asset id into an entry's data field via cms_update_entry.